chharvey/counterpoint-proposals/issues/94-maybe-access.md

 result.value;  % regular access: still a TypeError result?.value; % optional access: previously a TypeError, now type `int | null`
 ```
 Thus, the name of the “optional access” operator `?.` should be changed to **“maybe access”** — seeing as it may be used to access non-optional properties that potentially exist.
-In Version 0.5 it will be overloaded to work with the Maybe type.
+In Version 0.5 it will be overloaded to work with the Maybe type (#100).

 With the restriction lifted, the produced *value* of the operator is the value on the object if it exists, else `null`.
 ```cp